faasm/faasm/docs/toolchain.md

 make
 ```

-The final option is to rebuild EVERYTHING, including Clang.
-This takes ages and is only necessary if you need to change the underlying LLVM or Clang configuration (rare):
+The final option is to rebuild _everything_, including Clang.
+This only necessary if you need to change the underlying LLVM or Clang configuration:

 ```bash
 make clean-all